SEO Glossary: 150+ SEO Terms & Definitions to Know

 A type of website or business that sells products online.

 A set of optimization techniques that involves optimizing an ecommerce online store to rank higher in relevant search results.
-It can include your own website or online shopping sites like Etsy and Amazon.
+It can include your own website or online shopping sites like Etsy and Amazon, and often focuses on targeting ecommerce-focused SEO keywords.

 A collection of data points used to measure how engaged users are on a website.
 Engagement metrics can include examples like bounce rate, time on page, and more.